Therapy With Christian

 Insured, and registered member of the British Association for Counselling and Psychotherapy.

-I actively engage in extensive trainings and Continuing Professional Development (CPD) to deepen my knowledge and enhance my practice.
-This allows me to stay current, ensuring I bring depth, integrity, and informed care to my work.
+I actively engage in ongoing training and Continuing Professional Development (CPD) to deepen my knowledge and enhance my practice.
+This ensures I remain current and able to offer support that is informed, ethical and grounded in depth and integrity.

-My current area of interest and personal research is centred on developing a deeper understanding of the profound interconnectedness of the mind, brain, and body— recognising this relationship as a vital foundation for overall well-being.
+My current area of interest and personal research is focused on developing a deeper understanding of the profound interconnectedness between the mind, brain, and body, recognising this relationship as a vital foundation for overall well-being.

 The body most definitely keeps the score!

-In addition to my work as a psychotherapist, I bring over 20+ years experience within the fashion industry alongside working in the creative sector as a photographer.
+In addition to my work as a psychotherapist, I bring over 20 + years experience within the fashion industry alongside working as a freelance photographer.
 My experience has entailed living and working extensively in the United States and Europe.

-In my free time, I’m passionate about photography, music, travel, reading and open water swimming!
+In my free time, I’m passionate about photography, travel, nature, music, art, reading and open water swimming.